localstack/docs/content/en/user-guide/ci/github-actions/index.md

 To enable LocalStack Pro+, you need to add your LocalStack CI API key to the project's environment variables.
 The LocalStack container will automatically pick it up and activate the licensed features.

 Go to the [CI Key Page](https://app.localstack.cloud/workspace/ci-keys) page and copy your CI key.
-To add the CI key to your CircleCI project, follow these steps:
+To add the CI key to your GitHub project, follow these steps:

 - Navigate to your repository **Settings**, click **Secrets**, and press **New repository secret**.
 - Enter `LOCALSTACK_AUTH_TOKEN` as the name of the secret and paste your CI key as the value.